 This thesis considers common approaches to eco-art practice and its established discourses.
-Through a critical review of the field it identifies problems in practice and theory that are potentially counterproductive.
+Through a critical review of the field it identifies problems in practice and theory that are potentially counter-productive.
 It outlines methods used in eco-art that, whilst seeking to address environmental concerns, may unintentionally perpetuate the approaches and attitudes of the prevailing view.

 The thesis contributes to the field of eco-art by drawing upon thinking and practices normally considered peripheral to its discourses.
 This identifies problems, which contradict its aim of challenging the approaches and attitudes of the prevailing view - problems which to date have been under-acknowledged and not adequately theorised.
 It establishes that arts practice guided by the process aesthetic demonstrates an approach that can overcome problems recognised within existing eco-art and can act as a critical tool for disturbing the approaches and attitudes of the prevailing view.
 The thesis establishes that the process aesthetic can be used as a guide for future eco-arts practice and can be a means of regrouping existing artworks, which would normally be overlooked by eco-art discussions.
 This extends the diversity of eco-art discussions to positively broaden its critical discourses.
 It thus offers a new and appropriate methodology for arts practice that seeks to engage with environmental issues and ecological thinking.